Crank Dat Killer: Writing

 Roberto trying to meet with Alfred was based on the assumption that meeting with popular rappers would elevate struggling rappers.
 Stephen Glover explained, "This idea that all it takes is for you to meet your idol, and it's all gonna work out.
 People put all these things onto celebrities.
 They treat celebrities like they're a part of their movie; their only purpose is to fulfill your dreams.
 I just thought it would be funny if this guy had this vision that this is going to happen, and he just picked the worst possible time."

-The mall shootout was based on many incidents in Atlanta, which reported to have many shootouts at malls.
+The mall shootout was based on many incidents in Atlanta, which has been reported to have many shootouts at malls.
 According to Glover, "It feels like everybody in Atlanta has a gun.
 I thought it was funny, this idea people have that guns are gonna make situations better, but here's a shootout in the mall and it just turns into chaos."
-Alfred's near-death experiences were based on the idea that many rappers were killed at their hometowns, to indicate that the "specter of death" follows Alfred.
+Alfred's near-death experiences were based on the idea that many rappers were killed in their hometowns, to indicate that the "specter of death" follows Alfred.
 The writers also intended that by Alfred not revealing the events at the mall, it would mean that it is "another day in the life" for him.